Worker cooperative: Europe

-Worker co-operation is well established in most countries in Europe, with the largest movements being in Italy, Spain, and France.
+Worker co-operation is most established in the European countries of Italy, Spain, and France.

 The European Cooperative Statute, which has been in force since 2006, permits worker cooperatives to be created by individuals or corporate bodies in different EU countries.
 It is a loose framework that devolves much detail to the national legislation of the country in which the European Cooperative Society (ECS) is registered.
 It permits a minority of shares to be held by 'investor members' which are not employees.

 France

 Workers' associations were legalized in 1848 and again in 1864.
 In 1871, during the Paris Commune, workshops abandoned by their owners were taken over by their workers.
 In 1884 a chamber of workers' cooperatives was founded.
-By 1900 France had nearly 250 workers' cooperatives and 500 by 1910.
+By 1900 France had nearly 250 workers' cooperatives, and 500 by 1910.
 The movement was to rise and fall throughout the twentieth century, with growth in 1936, after the Second World War, between 1978 and 1982 and since 1995.

-In 2004 France had 1700 workers' co-operatives, with 36,000 people working in them.
+In 2004 France had 1700 workers' co-operatives, with 36,000 workers.
 The average size of a co-operative was 21 employees.
 More than 60% of co-operative employees were also members.
-French workers' co-operatives today include some large organisations such as Chèque Déjeuner and Acome.
-Other cooperatives whose names are generally known to include the magazines Alternatives économiques and Les Dernières Nouvelles d'Alsace, the driving school ECF CERCA and the toy manufacturer "Moulin Roty".
+French workers' co-operatives today include large organisations such as Chèque Déjeuner and Acome.
+Other well-known cooperatives include the magazines Alternatives économiques and Les Dernières Nouvelles d'Alsace, the driving school ECF CERCA, and the toy manufacturer "Moulin Roty".

 Germany

-According to a publication by DGRV, there were 7000 active cooperatives in Germany in 2024, only 83 of which were classified as worker cooperatives.
+According to a publication by Deutscher Genossenschaftsund Raiffeisenverband, there were 7000 active cooperatives in Germany in 2024, of which 83 were classified as worker cooperatives.

 In 2022 a new initiative called #GenoDigital started political work to modernize German cooperative law.
-Due to their efforts, many cooperative procedures can now be conducted digitally, among them accepting new members and holding member assemblies via videoconferencing tools.
+Due to their efforts, many cooperative procedures can now be conducted digitally, among them accepting new members and holding member assemblies via video conference.

 Italy

-According to EURICSE there are 29,414 worker cooperatives in Italy.
-A study conducted by the organization measured the survival rates of worker buyouts (WBOs) of failed firms that transitioned to worker cooperatives in the manufacturing sector and found that they generally had greater rates of survival than the average for all Italian businesses in the same sector.
+According to EURICSE there are 29,414 worker cooperatives in Italy as of 2019.
+A study conducted by the organization measured the survival rates of worker buyouts (WBOs) of failed firms that transitioned to worker cooperatives in the manufacturing sector; they found that they generally had greater rates of survival than the average for all Italian businesses in the same sector.

-Pencavel et al. (2006) found that in the north of Italy, the area where the most co-ops are located, employing around over 4% of the labour force, actually paid their workers 14% less than capitalist firms and their wages were more volatile.
+Pencavel et al. (2006) found that in the north of Italy, where the most co-ops are located (employing around over 4% of the labour force), paid their workers 14% less than capitalist firms and their wages were more volatile.
 This was after controlling for various variables, such as schooling, age, gender, occupation, industry, location, firm-size, user cost of capital, fixed costs, and deviations in its real sales.

-The cooperative movement in Emilia-Romagna, Italy, successfully melds two divergent philosophical currents: Socialism and Catholicism.
-With more than a century of cooperative history, the region includes more than 8,000 cooperatives.
+The cooperative movement in Emilia-Romagna, Italy, merges both Catholicism and socialism.
+The region has hosted cooperatives for more than a century, currently having more than 8,000 cooperatives.